stepanz25/heidi_dash/README.md

 ## Motivation and Purpose

 Engineering an app to help nurses to make a triage decision may have a significant impact on patients as well as medical system overall.
+If the model performance can be of sufficient standard, it can be used to aid the nurse in making the traige decision.

 ## Data Pipeline

-The data pipeline created during our analysis is shown below.
-The folders marked with '00' are the initial setup which create the necessary files to run the analysis.
+The data pipeline created during our analysis has been shown below.
+The output of this pipeline is incorporated in the dashboard delivered to the capstone partners.
+The folders marked with '00' are the initial setup which create the necessary data files to run the rest of the analysis.

 Following this, we have the order of the pipeline as:
-- 01-eda
+- 01-eda: An explorable notebook showcasing our findings during the exploratory phase of the project
-- 02-preprocessing
+- 02-preprocessing: An explorable notebook which guides the user through the preprocessing process
-- 03-models
+- 03-models: pipeline for building the models used in the teams analysis in a reprodcible manner as well as evaluation and diagnostics for the models.

 ![image](screenshots/VM_Repo.png)